itsjustmartin/DroneApp/README.md

 **-   the best one (for now)  is facetracking     -**

+first you need to instal some packjes to ur eniv :

+`djtellopy` , `pygame`

 **-     just run it after you connect your tello drone -**

 Feel free to clone the repo.